 When discussing heart rate with their doctors, seniors should also talk about weight management.
 Being overweight can increase the heart rate due to the extra pressure on the arteries and veins.
 Exercising regularly, eating healthy foods, and losing weight can slowly bring the heart rate down and increase cardiovascular health.

 For many seniors in North Coast, NSW, live-in care is an essential component of ageing in place safely and comfortably.
 However, it’s important for them to have caregivers they can trust and rely on.
 At Home Care Assistance, we extensively screen all of our live-in and 24-hour caregivers and only hire those who have experience in the senior home care industry.
 Our strict requirements ensure seniors can remain in the comfort of home with a reduced risk of injury or serious illness.
-To create a customised care plan for your elderly loved one, talk to one of our professional Care Managers at 1300 LIVE-IN or (02) 6646 3527 today.
+To create a customised care plan for your elderly loved one, talk to one of our professional Care Managers at (02) 6646 3527 today.